 We couldn’t do this without the time, experience and commitment of our officers, committee members and volunteers such as our chapter convenors.

-Linda Stratmann (incoming Joint Vice-chair) has a virtually life-long interest in true crime, and a large collection of books on the subject.
+Linda Stratmann, our Joint Vice-chair with Maxim Jakubowski, has a virtually life-long interest in true crime, and a large collection of books on the subject.
 She is a qualified chemist’s dispenser, having trained in a very old branch of Boots, just before the shop and the course were modernised.
 After taking a BSc in Psychology she was an Inspector of Taxes for 27 years, before leaving to pursue her writing.
 She has a passionate though not uncritical love of the Victorian period, and probably spends more time in the 19th century than the 21st.
 She will dress up in the appropriate costume at every possible opportunity.

 Linda gives public talks on true crimes, was a guest panelist at Crimefest Bristol in 2011, 2012 and 2013, has been a guest on radio shows and appeared in television documentaries.
 She writes several fiction series featuring Victorian lady sleuths, one based in Brighton with a strong element of the supernatural.